-Below we have provided information about some of the more commonly asked questions about our new school.
+Below we have provided information about some of the more commonly asked questions about our school.
 As more information becomes available, we will update these.

 Also see our Admissions page.